rjrpaz/tt-challenge/README.md

 Create an artifact to be downloaded when a new Instance is created, instead of using the git clone approach.

 Create our own AMI to do less things when an instances is created.
 This will leave more readable terraform files.

+Register load balancer endpoints and CDN endpoints to Route53.